- Catering Hudson Hotel

 Search our directory

-The Dos Equis “Most Interesting Man in the World” campaign and its fictitious namesake have extended to a plethora of marketing opportunities since 2007, spawning a series of television commercials, radio spots, print placements, and digital content, as well as a set of consumer events, traveling promotions, and a reality show.
+NEW YORK The Dos Equis “Most Interesting Man in the World” campaign and its fictitious namesake have extended to a plethora of marketing opportunities since 2007, spawning a series of television commercials, radio spots, print placements, and digital content, as well as a set of consumer events, traveling promotions, and a reality show.
 The Mexican beer brand's latest spin off revolving around its bearded pitchman is the “Most Interesting Cargo Hunt,” a virtual search for lost artifacts, which in the real world translates to prizes and a chance to win a trip to Mexico.
 And, much like last year's project, the “Most Interesting Academy,” this consumer outreach initiative is combined with in-person gatheri.

 An event at Good Units on Wednesday was one such occasion, luring a largely male crowd to the Hudson Hotel's basement space for the Heineken-owned company's invite-only treasure hunt.
 Spread across two floors and reinforced with a curious array of props, the Mirrorball-produced evening put guests through an obstacle course of challenges to win prizes.